Skip to Main Content

 • It might make sense to use home equity financing to buy a car and for another aim, like a big home improvement project.

-This approach, however, involves vastly different considerations than an auto loan.
+This approach, however, has much bigger financial implications than an auto loan, so it must be very carefully considered.
 Here’s how to determine whether using a home equity loan to buy a car is the best option for you.

 Should I use my home equity to buy a car?